intel-mpx/intel-mpx.github.io/pages/performance.md

 This unexpected result testifies that the HW-assisted performance improvements of MPX are offset by its complicated design.
 At the same time, AddressSanitizer provides *worse* security guarantees than MPX; see [security](/security) page for details.

-**Observation 3**: SafeCode and SoftBound show good results on Phoenix programs, but perform much worse---both in terms of *performance* and *usability*---on Parsec and SPEC.
+**Observation 3**: SafeCode and SoftBound show good results on Phoenix programs, but perform much worse---both in terms of *performance* and *usability*---on PARSEC and SPEC.
 First, consider SafeCode on Phoenix: due to the almost-pointerless design and simplicity of Phoenix programs, SafeCode achieves a low overhead of 5%.
 However, SafeCode could run only *18 programs out of 31* (58%) on PARSEC and SPEC and exhibited the highest overall overheads.
 SoftBound executed only *7 programs* on PARSEC and SPEC (23%).